akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

 - Learn how to generate a new SSH key and add it to your SSH agent on `GitHub Help Center`_.
 - Learn how to authorize your SSH key to access your environment by visiting `Akeneo Help Center`_.

 Always use **akeneo** as the user to connect to your server.
-It is an unprivilege user with limited access to system operations.
+It is a user with limited access to system operations.

 .. warning::